 Grains used in traditional baking such as wheat, rye, and barley are made up of two basic components: protein and starch.
 Gluten is the protein in wheat which strengthens and binds dough in recipes.
 Starch is a thickening agent.
 In order to replace wheat flour with gluten-free flour, you need to combine gluten-free flour with gluten-free starch, and sometimes add a binding agent.
 It’s not a one-to-one ratio.
 The amount used depends on the gluten-free flour and gluten-free starch you use.

-I am not a mad scientist (maybe just a little mad, bwahahaha) or a food engineer by certification, but I have been avid baker and recipe develop for years.
+I am not a mad scientist or a food engineer by certification, but I have been avid baker and recipe develop for years.
 I don’t know everything (although I tell my daughters I do) and can’t answer every single question you have on gluten free flours.
 What I can do is share the knowledge I do have and point you to other resources for the answers I don’t have.
 Sharing is caring – if you didn’t know, and that is why I compiled this list of Your Guide to the Best Gluten-Free Flour Blend Recipes!

-Why did I pick these recipes to share with you?
+Why did I pick these gluten-free flour recipes to share with you?
 Well I’m definitely not trying to leave anyone out.
-I wanted to share the recipes for these flour blends with you because:
+I wanted to share the recipes for these gluten-free flour blends with you because:

-- These recipes are well-written and easy to understand
+- These gluten-free flour recipes are well-written and easy to understand

 - The flours used in the blends are available in several stores in most cities (and online) – so there’s nothing extravagant that you need to go on a hunt for